monokrome/intersect.js/README.md

 ```

 This might seem like a small change, but it is a bit more convenient when
-creating new Angularcomponents.
+creating new Angular components.
 You don't need to keep your component
 construction function inside of an array any more, and defining a new component
 doesn't require getting a reference to the module that it was created within.